The 1990s was the era of remixes.

 I have worn all the models, but lately I have been wearing "Wallabies" a lot.
 The first pair I ever wore were the "Desert Trek.
 My grandfather loved mountain climbing, and I started liking it when I was little, and I was attracted to the "Desert Trek" because of the mountain climbing figure on the heel.

-Today you are wearing the camo print model of the "Harajuku Pack."
-Did you select this model because it has military elements?
+Today you are wearing a camo print model of the "Harajuku Pack."
+Was it because of the military element that you selected it?

 Yes, it does.
 Also, at a glance, they give an impression of toughness.
 In the 90's, oversized was in vogue, just as it is now.
 Back then, I think they would have been worn with M-65s and the like.
 Today, we have a sweatshirt set-up with a rudimentary atmosphere.
 I chose brown to match the green camo pattern.